 |Start / finish times||A range of start and finish times can be included in the tour itinerary.
 For example, pick up times could be “morning” or “between 9am and 10am”.
 Tours can be for a “full day”, “half day” or specified e.g. “3 hours”.|

 |A range of attractions and stops within the region can be included in the tour itinerary such as wineries, retail outlets, historical sites, caves, parks, beaches or restaurants.
 The itinerary does not have to specify exact sites, just the type of attractions to be visited.
 The locations visited and inclusions can be customised to the passengers interest, so long as they do not substantively change the start and finish times and locations.|

 The Passenger transport industry fact sheet: A Guide for tourism operators below explains this in further detail.

 |Passenger transport industry fact sheet: A guide for tourism operators||Kb|

 Under the Act, TPT service providers must ensure the health and safety of their passengers and drivers.

-TPT providers may wish to develop a Safety Management System.
+From 2 July 2019, TPT providers must develop and maintain a Safety Management System.
 A Safety Management System is a set of policies, procedures and plans that systematically manage health and safety at work by identifying safety risks and putting in place steps to mitigate them.

-DoT has provided resources to assist on-demand booking services to develop safety management systems - these resources may be helpful for TPT providers as well.
+DoT has provided resources to assist operators to develop safety management systems.
 Visit Safety management for authorised booking services for supporting resources.

 TPT services, such as tour companies, do not require on-demand booking service authorisation if they solely undertake tourism passenger transport.
-However, if an individual or business takes bookings for any customised tours, or provides any other on-demand services such as airport transfers, it will be required to apply for an on-demand booking service authorisation.
-For further information, please refer to On-demand booking services
+However, if an individual or business takes bookings for any on-demand trips, it will be required to apply for an on-demand booking service authorisation.
+For further information, please refer to On-demand booking services.